Have you heard that skin cancer is on the rise?

 Here are some of the top things you should look for in one of the best sunscreens for kids.

-You should use a sunscreen that offers an SPF of at least 30, which will protect you from 97 percent of the harmful rays you’re facing (source).
+- You should use a sunscreen that offers an SPF of at least 30, which will protect you from 97 percent of the harmful rays you’re facing (6).

-Not all sunscreens are healthy, which makes selecting one much harder.
+- Not all sunscreens are healthy, which makes selecting one much harder.
 There are certain ingredients you’ll want to avoid.
 Some of the ingredients that you may want to stay away from include oxybenzone and retinyl palmitate (8).
 Some water-resistant sunscreens contain these two ingredients, so it is important to check labels.
 Wearing sunscreens with oxybenzone have also been banned off the coast of Hawaii and other coastal areas due to its known effects on coral reefs.

 How to Use Sunscreen Properly